 Are you a foodie yourself?

 Of course!
 How would I be able to work otherwise? 🙂

 Do you prepare the meals in your photographs yourself?

 For creative photoshoot — I cook myself. sometimes I buy prepared meals in a restaurant.
 In any case, I have to work with them to make them look delicious in the picture.

 Your #1 photography tip or words of wisdom:

-Success in photography determines the ability to express yourself and give the audience the thoughts, ideas and emotions you were trying to communicate.
-Author must love the subject, feel it and enjoy the process.
+Success in photography determines the ability to express yourself and give the audience the thoughts, ideas, and emotions you were trying to communicate.
+An author must love the subject, feel it and enjoy the process.
 Then everything will turn out the way you wanted it to.

 See another one of our interviews with a food photographer – Healthy Laura.

 Stay up to date with trends, get valuable tips and insights as well as bonus materials.